morgan-nanez/selected_projects/README.md

 In this project, I convolve a gaussian filter with an image's Dx and Dy, creating a Derivative of a gaussian filter (DoG).
 I use the DoG to automatically straighten an image.
 I then use the unsharp masking technique to "sharpen" images.
 I do this by subtracting the blurred version from the original image to get the high frequencies of the image and add these frequencies back onto the original image.
 I then create hybrid images by blending the high frequency portion of one image with the low-frequency portion of another.
 I show this further by using Gaussian and Laplacian Stacks.
 Finally, I blend two images seamlessly using a multi resolution blending.

-## Face Morphing and Modeling a Photo Collection [cs194_proj3]

-The goal of the project is to produce a "morph" animation of my face into someone else's face, compute the mean of a population of faces and extrapolate from a population mean to create a caricature of yourself.

 ## Face Key-point Detection with Neural Networks [cs194_proj4]